-When Facebook acquired Instagram back in 2012, the world’s collective jaw dropped at the $1 billion purchase price.
-A little over 4 years later, that purchase is looking like the smartest thing Facebook has done since its inception.
-Consider these statistics, courtesy of brandwatch.com:
+When Facebook acquired Instagram back in 2012, the world's collective jaw dropped at the $1 billion purchase price.
+A decade later, that purchase is looking like the smartest thing Facebook has done since its inception.
+Consider these statistics:

-Add to this picture the fact of Instagram’s new shoppable photos feature and it becomes apparent that the platform is going to dominate the social marketing landscape in the coming years.
+Add to this picture the fact of Instagram's shoppable photos feature, along with its new Branded Content partnerships, its vertical style feed and live streams features added in 2022 and it becomes apparent that the platform is going to dominate the social marketing landscape in the coming years.
 With all this attention on Instagram for business, though, comes a downside.
 Brands are going to have to work harder than ever to get noticed, let alone sustain engagement.
-What’s bad news for brands is good news for influencers, though.
-There are over 500 million active users on Instagram, and companies are going to have to increasingly funnel their message through influencers if they want to reach the right audience.
+What's bad news for brands is good news for influencers, however.
+There are over 2 billion monthly active users on Instagram (500 million daily active users), and companies will have to increasingly funnel their message through influencers if they want to reach the right audience.

-2017 will be a kind of gold rush for influencers, as brands will race to stake their claim on as many and as diverse a group of them as possible.
-With that rush will come the need for the right tools to locate and vet new talent, while needing to manage multiple campaigns and the people involved.
+The next few years will continue the gold rush for Instagram influencers as brands race to stake their claim on as many and as diverse a group of them as possible.
+With that rush comes the need for the right tools to locate and vet new talent while needing to manage multiple campaigns and the people involved.
 With this in mind, finding a decent influencer marketing platform becomes of paramount concern.
-Keep in mind, though, if you’re targeting Instagram as your platform of choice, simply searching for the “best” ones won’t do.
+Keep in mind, though, if you're targeting Instagram as your platform of choice, simply searching for the "best" ones won't do.
 Some platforms are better than others when it comes to finding the stars who shine brightest on Instagram.

 Here are the top Instagram Influencer Platforms you should check out:

 Influencer Marketing Platforms for Instagram You Need to Try in 2023: